 California-based artist Loren Madsen, a long-time data sculptor (see our 1995 entry and our interview with him), created an outdoor sculpture where steel tubes show falling crime rates across eight crime categories over 30 years.
 The sculpture stands in front of a police station and jail in Chicago City.
 Sources: Healther Schultz (2015) California Sculptor Completes Commissioned Piece.
 Image courtesy of Loren Madsen.
 Also see Steven Pinker's TED Talk on the topic.

 These images have nothing to do with physical visualizations: they are not data-driven but abstract, and they are not even physical but instead photo-realistic computer-generated images.
 However, these images from digital artist Lee Griggs give an idea of what physical visualizations may look like in the near future once we overcome the limitations of today's digital fabrication technology: they will be visually and haptically elaborate, colorful, rich, and beautiful.
 Make […]

 As part of the VIS'14 Workshop Death of the Desktop, infovis researcher Wesley Willett imagines how nano drone swarms may be used in 2033 both to capture and visualize data directly in the real world: At barely 1.5 centimeters across, each Cetonia scarab is a marvel of precision engineering.
 Designed from the ground up for agile flight, their integrated hydrogen chambers and […]

 Several research labs are exploring ways to make physical artefacts self-reconfigurable through nanoscale robotics.
 This line of research goes by many names: dynamic physical rendering, smart dust, synthetic reality, utility fog, radical atoms or programmable matter.
 Looking at current publications and demos, we are far from being there yet.
-But in a few decades, we will have physical cephalopodic displays that offer full control over their shape, color and other material […]
+But in a few decades, we will have physical displays that offer full control over their shape, color and other material properties. […]